Tünel

-The Tünel (Tunnel, designated as the F2 line on the Istanbul transport map) is a historic underground funicular line in Istanbul, Turkey.
+The Tünel (Tunnel, designated as the F2 line on the Istanbul transport map) is a historic underground rubber-tyred funicular line in Istanbul, Turkey.
 It has two stations, connecting Karaköy and Beyoğlu.
 The tunnel runs uphill from near the confluence of the Golden Horn with the Bosphorus and is about 573 m long.
-Inaugurated on 17 January, 1875, the Tünel is the second-oldest fully underground urban railway in the world, after the London Underground (1863) and oldest in continental Europe, pre-dating the Budapest Metro by 21 years.
+It was inaugurated on 17 January 1875, making it the second oldest underground urban railway in the world, after the London Underground (1863).

 History

-In the second half of the 19th century the neighborhoods of Pera (modern day Beyoğlu) and Galata (modern day Karaköy) had become the financial and commercial heart of Constantinople (modern day Istanbul) and the Ottoman Empire.
-Many Ottoman and foreign companies, mostly banks and insurance companies, set up their headquarters in these two neighborhoods.
+In the second half of the 19th century the neighbourhoods of Pera (modern day Beyoğlu) and Galata (modern day Karaköy) had become the financial and commercial heart of Constantinople (modern day Istanbul) and the Ottoman Empire.
+Many Ottoman and foreign companies, mostly banks and insurance companies, set up their headquarters in these two neighbourhoods.
 Foreign embassies, hotels and commercial markets in Pera were located at the top of a steep hill while the stock exchange, banks and ports in Galata were at the bottom.
 Travelling between these two districts was challenging, since grades were as steep as 24%.
 The main street between these two areas, Yüksek Kaldırım (High Pavement) Avenue, saw an average of 40,000 people walking up and down it daily.

 In 1867 a French engineer, Eugène-Henri Gavand, went to Istanbul, (Constantinople) as a tourist.
 During his visit, he was taken aback to see the number of people struggling up and down Yüksek Kaldırım Avenue.
 Gavand came up with the idea of building a funicular railway that would ascend and descend the hill and went back to France shortly after to prepare his project.
 He returned to Constantinople in February 1868 to present his project to the Sublime Porte.
 The railway would start from near Yüksek Kaldırım Avenue at a point close to the Galata Bridge in Galata.

 On 10 June 1869 Sultan Abdülaziz granted Gavand a concession to build the railway.
 He worked with shareholders in France to start a company to build the railway, but eventually the Prussian invasion of France made the formation of a French-based company impossible.

 During the war, Gavand went to the United Kingdom and formed the Metropolitan Railway of Constantinople to develop the line.
 Construction began on 30 July 1871 but was delayed by conflicts between landowners and the company.
 The tunnel was not completed until December 1874, and finally opened for service on 17 January 1875.
 Gavand was notably absent at the opening ceremony.

 The Metropolitan Railway company gained a fresh 75-year concession in 1904.
 In 1911, after some alterations, the rights to the Tünel were transferred to the new multinational consortium, Union Ottoman Société d'Intrepises Electriques à Constantinople. which encompassed the Tünel, the trams, and the Ottoman Joint Stock Electric Company.
-In 1939 it was absorbed into the new IETT (İstanbul Elektrik Tramvay ve Tünel) transportation organization.
+In 1939 it was absorbed into the new IETT (İstanbul Elektrik Tramvay ve Tünel) transport organisation.